Simon Annand’s Time To Act is a beautiful book of photos capturing actors in the minutes before they go on stage

 The title might be something of a misnomer in that there ain’t a whole lot of Ma Rainey in this play but that shouldn’t detract from the extraordinary power of Ma Rainey’s Black Bottom, part of August Wilson’s Pittsburgh Cycle of plays examining each decade of the twentieth century African American experience.
 And Dominic Cooke’s production for the National Theatre loses nothing of its urgency, it may have been written in 1984 about 1927 but its incendiary racial politics are sadly just as pertinent in 2016.

 Rainey was one of the first professional singers of the blues and among the first to be recorded but the play opens with the ‘Mother of The Blues’ singular in her absence.
 Her manager and studio manager, both white, are fretting about her lateness and how financially dependent on her records they are and downstairs in the rehearsal basement, the four black men who make up her band are shooting the breeze as they gear up for some music-making.
 But as the wait grows longer, patience wears thinner and long-ingrained injustices start to bubble to the fore.
-Continue reading “Review: Ma Rainey’s Black Bottom, National”
+Continue reading “Review: Ma Rainey’s Black Bottom, National Theatre”

 “When it comes to pain and fear and love, we are a breed apart”